The prim power broker

 The dynastic tool

 Poor tragic Octavia (69–11 BC).
 Used by her brother Augustus as a dynastic tool, she was expected to produce heirs and live up to the exacting moralising standards of the regime.
 Octavia behaved as the respectful and compliant Stepford Wife she was supposed to be as well as proving a dynastic lynchpin.
-Cuckolded by her last husband, Antony, in favour of Cleopatra, she spent much of her life grieving for her dead son Marcellus.
+Cuckolded by her last husband, Mark Antony, in favour of Cleopatra, she spent much of her life grieving for her dead son Marcellus.

 - Your guide to the Roman empire: when it was formed, why it split and how it failed, plus its most colourful emperors

 Julia the Elder (39 BC–AD 14), Augustus’s only child and dynastic hope, was a nightmare daughter.
 Despite her successful childbearing, she shamed her father with her partying and infidelities.
 She was also a notorious wit, famously announcing that she only had affairs “when the ship is full”, ie when she was pregnant.
 When her father told her off for dressing too showily, she tartly replied that she’d be old one day so she was going to enjoy herself now.

 The empress who never was, Agrippina the Elder (c14 BC–AD 33), Augustus’s granddaughter, was widely admired.
 Her fertility (the notorious emperor Caligula was among her offspring), popularity with the army and bravery in the face of Tiberius’s brutality towards her and her children made her a heroine.
 Tacitus called her “pre-eminently noble” and “the glory of her fatherland” but he also said she was “impatient for equality, greedy for mastery” and had thrown off “female flaws in preference to men’s concerns”.